 - Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

 - In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a part of their pay contributed to the plan unless they decide not to.
-The automatic contribution rate starts at 3% and increases by 1% every year until it maxes out at 6%, unless the employee chooses a different contribution rate.
+The automatic contribution rate starts at 3% and increases by 1% each year until it reaches a maximum of 6%, unless the employee chooses a different contribution rate.

 Solo or Individual 401(k) Plan

-Solo and Individual 401(k) plans are intended for owner-only businesses, or businesses where the only employees are spouses.
-Contributions are tax deductible and the money is taxed when it's withdrawn.
-This allows participants to make higher contributions as they can make contributions both as an employee and a businesses owner.
-Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance surpasses $250,000.
+Solo and Individual 401(k) plans are are meant for people who are self-employed, or businesses where the only employees are spouses.
+Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
+This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
+Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance is more than $250,000.

-What plan works best for your and your employees depends on your business and your and your employees' needs.
-If you're considering establishing a 401(k) plan for your small Wentzville, MO business, schedule a meeting with one of our advisers today to get started.
+What plan works best for your and your employees depends on your business and employees.
+If you're interested in opening a 401(k) plan for your small Wentzville, MO business, schedule a meeting with a member of our team today to get started.

 How a Financial Advisor Can Help Your Wentzville, MO Small Business With Your 401(k) Plans

-Given the benefits of a small business offering a 401(k) plan, some Wentzville, MO employers might still be cautious, as managing a 401(k) plan is complex and time-consuming.
+Given the benefits of a small business offering a 401(k) plan, some Wentzville, MO employers may still be uneasy, as they may not have the know-how, time, or interest to establish and operate a plan.
 That’s where we come in.
-Here are some some of the many ways that a financial advisor can assist with your small business's 401(k) plan:
+Here are some some of the many ways that a financial advisor can help make your life easier in regards to your small business's 401(k) plan:

-- Plan design — A few detailed Google searches can't come close to offering the same degree of skill and experience as a licensed advisory firm.
-Financial advisors can partner with small business owners to create a 401(k) plan meant specifically to benefit them.
+- Plan design — A handful of detailed Google searches can't come close to providing the same degree of skill and experience as a professional retirement consultant.
+Financial advisors can partner with small business owners to create a 401(k) plan meant expressly to benefit their company.
 They can help choose the right type of plan, set up contribution and matching formulas, and establish eligibility requirements.

-- Initiating and managing a plan — There are numerous requirements you must follow when initiating your small business 401(k).
+- Initiating and managing a plan — There are specific steps you must take when beginning your small business 401(k).
 You have to:

 - Adopt a written plan document